tremo123/Ogar-unlimited/README.md

    * Shows how to use OP
  - Announce
    * Starts the high score announce feature
+ - Minion [id]
+   * Turns your server bots into your minions. to turn off, leave id empty
  - Update
    * gets current version of ogar unlimited and replaces the old with the new
  - Changelog [page]